mihnea-beep/carrot_master/README.md

 **Known issues**:

 The return button in the 'Options' menu doesn't work.
-You can use the 'Esc' key
+You can use the 'Esc' key to go back.

+**Instructions**:

+Use the w, a, s, d keys or the arrow keys to move and the spacebar to shoot.

 **Walkthrough**:

 Level 1: eliminate the other bunnies and pick up the heart before they respawn.

 Level 2: eliminate all the bunnies.

 Level 3: -